-The practice had systems and processes for learning, quality assurance, continuous improvement.
+The practice had systems and processes for learning, quality assurance, continuous improvement and innovation.
 These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
-Improvements could be made to ensure that the results of findings were adequately reflected in action plans to drive continuous improvement.
+Clinical audits we reviewed measured clinical outcomes and providers ensured they reflected evidence-based guidance.
+Staff kept records of the results of these audits and the resulting action plans and improvements.